anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     but preferably short
     (as many descriptions will follow).

+    !!! quote "Pseudo-example"

+        We give actions the structure of serial-parallel graphs such that computation can be parallelized.
+        This involves splitting up the state into several parts and recombine results of what we shall call _action primitives._

 ## Action labels

 !!! note "On `Action labels`"

     We first define a Juvix type of action labels.
-    This type has to be a record type or algebraic data type for the purposes of the Anoma specification.
+    This type is required to be a record type or an algebraic data type for the purposes of the Anoma specification.
     The constructors of this type are called _action tags,_ in analogy to _message tag._

-    ??? note "Action labels determine unique action effects: _∀ label ∃! effect_"
+    ??? info "Action labels determine unique action effects: _∀ label ∃! effect_"

         The action label alone has to determine the ensuing action effect,
         i.e.,
-        how the state is to be updated, which list of messages has to be added to the send queue, what set of engines to be spawned, the changes to the timer list of the engine environment.
+        how the state is to be updated, which list of messages has to be added to the send queue, what set of engines is to be spawned, and the changes to the timer list of the engine environment.
-        Note that the action tag may take parameters.
+        Note that the action label has arguments that carry non-trivial data.

         👉 _The action tag parameters should be "minimal"!_

-        Thus,
+        The rule of thumb is that
         for each parameter that you may consider to add to an action label, consider to move it to the type of
         [[Engine Dynamics Template#matchable-arguments|matchable arguments]]